Eygló Fanndal Sturludóttir: Career

 Eygló began weightlifting in 2018 after having trained in artistic gymnastics from a young age and a short career in crossfit.
-She lifted 54kg in the snatch and 70kg in the clean and jerk during her first competition.
-She competed in the Nordic Junior Championships in 2019 and 2020 but first major international competition was the European Junior Championship in 2021 where she placed 6th in the -71kg category with 89kg snatch and 108kg clean and jerk.
-That year, she also competed in her first World Championship in weightlifting in the -71kg category in Tashkent where she placed 20th with a 92kg snatch and a 110kg clean and jerk setting Nordic junior records in the -71kg category.
+She lifted 54 kg in the snatch and 70 kg in the clean and jerk during her first competition.
+She competed in the Nordic Junior Championships in 2019 and 2020 but first major international competition was the European Junior Championship in 2021 where she placed 6th in the -71 kg category with 89 kg snatch and 108 kg clean and jerk.
+That year, she also competed in her first World Championship in weightlifting in the -71kg category in Tashkent where she placed 20th with a 92 kg snatch and a 110 kg clean and jerk setting Nordic junior records in the -71 kg category.

-In 2022 she competed for the first time at the Senior European Championships where she placed 9th with a 205kg total in the -71kg category.
-Later that year, she became the first Icelander to win a continental championship in any age or weight category in weightlifting when she lifted 97kg in the snatch and 120kg in the clean and jerk.
-At the 2022 World Championships in Bogotá, which was the first qualifying tournament for the 2024 Paris Summer Olympics, Eygló lifted a 213kg total for 19th place.
+In 2022 she competed for the first time at the Senior European Championships where she placed 9th with a 205 kg total in the -71 kg category.
+Later that year, she became the first Icelander to win a continental championship in any age or weight category in weightlifting when she lifted 97 kg in the snatch and 120 kg in the clean and jerk.
+At the 2022 World Championships in Bogotá, which was the first qualifying tournament for the 2024 Paris Summer Olympics, Eygló lifted a 213 kg total for 19th place.

 In the year 2023, she participated in four Olympic qualifiers, increasing her personal best in every competition.
-The first was the 2023 European Weightlifting Championships in Yerevan, where she placed 6th in the -71kg category with a 217kg total.
-Next was the 2023 IWF Grand Prix I in Havana, where she placed 7th with a 220kg total.
-The 2023 IWF World Weightlifting Championships took place in Riyadh, where Eygló lifted a 225kg in the total for 17th place.
-The year ended with the IWF Grand Prix II in Doha, where she placed 11th with yet another improvement: a 104kg in the snatch and 127kg clean and jerk.
+The first was the 2023 European Weightlifting Championships in Yerevan, where she placed 6th in the -71 kg category with a 217 kg total.
+Next was the 2023 IWF Grand Prix I in Havana, where she placed 7th with a 220 kg total.
+The 2023 IWF World Weightlifting Championships took place in Riyadh, where Eygló lifted a 225 kg in the total for 17th place.
+The year ended with the IWF Grand Prix II in Doha, where she placed 11th with yet another improvement: a 104 kg in the snatch and 127 kg clean and jerk.

-In 2024 she competed at the European Weightlifting Championships, placing 4th with 105kg snatch, which set a new Nordic senior record and a 125kg in the clean and jerk.
-In the final 2024 Paris Olympic qualifying competition, the IWF World Cup in Phuket, Eygló lifted 106kg in the snatch, improving her Nordic Senior record by 1kg, and achieved a 236kg total-a new Nordic senior record previously held by former two-time European Champion Patricia Strenius of Sweden.
+In 2024 she competed at the European Weightlifting Championships, placing 4th with 105 kg snatch, which set a new Nordic senior record and a 125 kg in the clean and jerk.
+In the final 2024 Paris Olympic qualifying competition, the IWF World Cup in Phuket, Eygló lifted 106 kg in the snatch, improving her Nordic Senior record by 1 kg, and achieved a 236 kg total-a new Nordic senior record previously held by former two-time European Champion Patricia Strenius of Sweden.
 This result earned her the 11th place at the IWF World Cup and 12th place in the final ranking for the 2024 Paris Olympics, where only the top 10 were guaranteed a spot.
 Iceland applied for a universality place for Eygló, but since France used their host nation spot in the -71kg category for Marie Fague, no universality athlete was included in that weight class.